hlplab/MTurkRSRB/README.md

 python demographic_report.py -r examplefile.yml
 ```

+Minimum Python version is 3.6 due to f-strings and type annotations.

 There is an example YAML file with fake data in it to show what the expected input file should be like.